 My dissertation is titled "Dramatic Impulse: Diegetic Music in the Operas of Giacomo Puccini."
 Drawn from film studies, diegetic music designates music that exists within a portrayed story.
 For instance, if a character turns on a radio, the music emanating from the radio is diegetic, whereas the background score of the film is not.
 My work focuses on how this concept manifests in opera, where it is complicated both by music’s ubiquity, and its intimate and pervasive role in conveying the opera’s dramatic plot.
 I argue that Puccini routinely steps into the shoes of a compositional character or entity within his operas to create diegetic music that is distinct from his own stylistic idiom, particularly through well-defined formal structures.
 This theory has the added benefit of providing an explanation for Puccini’s perceived inconsistency in compositional quality, for which his work has often been criticized and maligned in scholarly circles.
 In this view, the poorer quality of the diegetic music is not a failing of the composer but a manifestation of his dramatic impulse.
 My dissertation also proposes an analytical methodology for identifying and assessing diegetic music in Puccini’s works, using Manon Lescaut (1893) as a case study.
 I then examine his deployment of diegetic music in three other operas – La bohème (1896), Tosca (1900), and La rondine (1917) – to assess how Puccini uses this dramatic and compositional device to illustrate and augment each opera’s plot.

-I am primarily interested in literature's power to enrich our understanding of politics, building on the idea that literary intellectuals constitute one of the cornerstones of the radical Left, I use novels to rewrite the history of American radicalism from the 1960s to the end of the Cold War.
-My dissertation reveals how left-wing writers have turned to the novel not only to express their utopian desires but also to think through concrete questions of political strategy.
-Ultimately, I hope to demonstrate that fiction can become a popular form of political theory that inspires social change.
+I am primarily interested in literature's power to enrich our understanding of politics.
+In my dissertation, I reveal how twentieth-century left-wing writers turned to the novel not only to express their utopian desires but also to think through concrete questions of political strategy.
+Ultimately, my work seeks to demonstrate that fiction can become a popular form of political theory that inspires social change.

 Ever since I was a dual major in English and geological science, my research and writing have sought to place these two disciplines into conversation with each other.
 Before joining Duke’s English Department, this interdisciplinary conversation primarily took the form of science writing, as I wrote articles for the National Park Service, Earth magazine, Discover magazine, and The American Gardener.
 Studying at Duke has allowed me to deepen the conversation by giving me time to research American literature’s intersection with the history of geology.
 During the long 19th century, American geologists, among others, articulated the concept of deep time, which was a paradigm shift in the way humans related to each other and the earth.
 My project analyzes the way writers, both literary and geological, responded to this shift, and how this transformed perspective provided leverage for social reform in America.
 This project is titled “Manifesting Vertical Destiny: Geology, Reform, and the Stratified Earth in American Literature, Long Nineteenth Century.”
 Beyond my dissertation, studying at Duke has also provided me the time to reflect upon and write about my teaching experiences.
 In 2017, during the bicentennial of Henry David Thoreau’s birth, for instance, I gave an invited lecture at the Huntington Library reflecting on my experience of teaching Walden to students at Duke Kunshan University in China.